Number 96, the hit series of the 1970s that changed the course of television, turns 50 years old today.

 The storylines became larger than life, including the block’s tenants being terrified of the mysterious ‘Knicker Snipper’ and ‘Pantyhose Strangler‘, and the bomb blast that wiped out four characters in an attempt to revive its falling ratings.
 But the storylines weren’t always salacious.
 Lucy Sutcliffe’s (Elisabeth Kirkby) storylines around her eye surgery and a cancer scare also struck a chord with viewers.

 Despite more than 1000 actors having speaking roles in the series over the course of its six-year run, only three actors (McDonald, Hasham and showbiz veteran Ron Shand) lasted the distance from episode one to the final episode — 1218 — in 1977.
-Other actors to have ongoing roles in the series included Joe James, Lynn Rainbow, Johnny Lockwood, Bunney Brooke, Tom Oliver, Elaine Lee, Jeff Kevin, Bettina Welch, Philippa Baker, Tom Oliver, Vivienne Garrett, Robin Gurney, Mike Dorsey, Wendy Blacklock, Frances Hargreaves, Norman Yemm, Briony Behets, James Elliott, Gordon MacDougall, Sheila Kennelly, Carol Raye, Chard Hayward, Jan Adele, Pamela Garrick, Peter Adams, Chantal Contouri, Harry Michaels, Josephine Knur, Pamela Gibbons, Carmen Duncan, Paula Duncan, Thelma Scott, Justine Saunders, Paul Weingott, Vicki Raymond, Candy Raymond, Vince Martin, Anya Saleky, Kit Taylor, Margaret Lawrence, Lynne Murphy and Chelsea Brown.
+Other actors to have ongoing roles in the series included Joe James, Lynn Rainbow, Johnny Lockwood, Bunney Brooke, Tom Oliver, Elaine Lee, Jeff Kevin, Bettina Welch, Philippa Baker, Vivienne Garrett, Robin Gurney, Mike Dorsey, Wendy Blacklock, Frances Hargreaves, Norman Yemm, Briony Behets, James Elliott, Gordon MacDougall, Sheila Kennelly, Carol Raye, Chard Hayward, Jan Adele, Pamela Garrick, Peter Adams, Chantal Contouri, Harry Michaels, Josephine Knur, Pamela Gibbons, Carmen Duncan, Paula Duncan, Thelma Scott, Justine Saunders, Paul Weingott, Vicki Raymond, Candy Raymond, Vince Martin, Anya Saleky, Kit Taylor, Margaret Laurence, Lynne Murphy and Chelsea Brown.

 The series ended up winning four TV Week Logie Awards for Best Drama.
 As well as McDonald’s Gold Logie in 1974, she also won Best Actress in 1973, 1974 and 1976.
 Bunney Brooke, who played Flo Patterson, won the Logie for Best Actress in 1975 (pictured, with Logies guest John Wayne).